 Why Capa?

 The case for moving authority into the type system, in three steps: the problem (ambient authority), a concrete attack it enabled (event-stream), and the discipline Capa proposes in response.
+Then a second axis, information-flow control, that governs not just which effects a function may exercise but where its data is allowed to go.

 The problem: ambient authority